samthor/but-unzip/README.md

 ## Notes

-* Pako's ESM bundling is a bit broken, so importing 'pako/lib/inflate.js' adds ~20k.
+* Pako's ESM bundling can be a bit broken, so importing 'pako/lib/inflate.js' adds ~20k.
 Importing 'pako' wholesale, even if you only use `inflateRaw`, adds ~45k.

 * Chrome actually only supports `inflate`, but we abuse that to provide `inflateRaw`.